 Calculate Standard Error in SPSS

 There are numerous ways to find the standard error in SPSS.
-In this section, we will focus on two methods that require the least amount of clicks :).
+In this section, we will focus on two efficient methods.

 (1) Calculate Standard Error of the Mean in SPSS using Explore Analysis